 A Programming Story:

 Computers were part of my life since I was young but probably the single thing I spent the most time doing was playing the Clarinet - eventually it took me to the Eastman School of Music (Peter Hadcock), Indiana University at Bloomington (Eli Eban), North Carolina School for the Arts (Robert Listokin) and the University of Arizona (Jerry Kirkbride).
+While in school I had the company of remarkable friends and some of my fondest memories are of our work together to play in the Fischoff National Chamber Music Competition and Coleman Chamber Ensemble Competition.

 Some projects that I work on: